 (9) Claiming the conservation tax credit.
 Any taxpayer claiming the conservation tax credit for a qualified donation that occurred before January 1, 2016, must submit Form IT-CONSV, certification(s) from DNR, the State Property Commission's determination, and the appraisal of the donated property with the taxpayer's Georgia income tax return in the tax year in which the qualified donation occurred; Form IT-CONSV must be submitted with the Georgia income tax return each year the credit is claimed.
-Any taxpayer claiming the conservation tax credit for a qualified donation that occurs on or after January 1, 2016, must submit Form IT-CONSV with the taxpayer's Georgia income tax return each year the credit is claimed.
+Any taxpayer claiming the conservation tax credit for a qualified donation that occurs on or after January 1, 2016, must submit Form IT-CONSV with the taxpayer's Georgia income tax return each year the conservation tax credit is claimed.

-(10) Carryforward.
-Any credit which is claimed but not used in a taxable year shall be allowed to be carried forward for the number of years authorized under O.C.G.A. § 48-7-29.12.
+(10) Carry Forward Carryforward.
+Any credit which is claimed but not used in a taxable year shall be allowed to be carried forward to apply to the taxpayer's succeeding ten years' tax liability (five years' tax liability for credits earned in taxable years beginning before January 1, 2008) for the number of years authorized under O.C.G.A. § 48-7-29.12.
 However, the amount in excess of the annual dollar limits specified in paragraph (5) of this regulation shall not be eligible for carryover to the taxpayer's succeeding years' tax liability nor shall such excess amount be claimed by, reallocated to, or transferred or sold to any other taxpayer.